binipringle/crim-outline/index.md

 ## Model Penal Code Mens Rea

-**Model Penal Code Section 2.02 General Requirements of Culpability**
+**MPC Section 2.02 General Requirements of Culpability**

-1. Minimum Requirements of Culpability.
+(1) Minimum Requirements of Culpability.
 Except as provided in Section 2.05, a person is not guilty of an offense unless he acted purposely, knowingly, recklessly or negligently, as the law may require, with respect to each material element of the offense.

-2. Kinds of Culpability Defined.
+(2) Kinds of Culpability Defined.

 <p style="margin-left:7%; margin-right:10%;">(a) <b>Purposely.</b></p>
 <p style="margin-left:7%; margin-right:10%;">A person acts purposely with respect to a material element of an offense when:</p>